-The Linn-Mar Community School District will comply with all Federal and State laws concerning the employment of persons who are affected by a current pregnancy, past pregnancy, potential pregnancy, or other medical condition that is related to pregnancy or childbirth.
+The Linn-Mar Community School District will comply with all federal and state laws concerning the employment of persons who are affected by a current pregnancy, past pregnancy, potential pregnancy, or other medical conditions related to pregnancy or childbirth.

 The Linn-Mar Community School District will not discriminate against women affected by pregnancy, childbirth, or related medical conditions in regard to application procedures; hiring; advancement; discharge; compensation; training; or other terms, conditions, and privileges of employment including medical benefits and leave.
 The Linn-Mar Community School District prohibits the harassment of a women because of pregnancy, childbirth, or related medical conditions.

 The Linn-Mar Community School District will reasonably accommodate individuals whose pregnancy-related impairment is considered a disability under the Americans with Disabilities Act (ADA) so that they can perform the essential functions of a job.

 An individual who can be reasonably accommodated for a job without undue hardship will be given the same consideration for that position as any other applicant.

 The Linn-Mar Community School District will also accommodate nursing mothers for up to one year after the birth of their child by providing a reasonable break time and a private location, other than a bathroom, to express milk.

 Definitions: As used in this policy, the following terms referenced from the Americans with Disabilities Act have the indicated meaning and will be adhered to in relation to Policy 403.40 Pregnancy Discrimination:

 - Disability refers to a physical or mental impairment that substantially limits one or more of the major life activities of an individual.
 An individual who has such an impairment, has a record of such an impairment, or is regarded as having such an impairment is a disabled individual.